ELCV Data Protection Policy

-This policy describes how we - the ELCV Charity, its website and social media - process the personal data we have about you, and that it conforms to the GDPR rules introduced in May 2018.
+This policy describes how we, the ELCV Charity, process the personal data we have about you, and how it conforms to the GDPR rules introduced in May 2018.

 - What are your rights?